martamaj/LPTHW/README.md

 # LPTHW
-All exercises from 'Learn Python The Hard Way' I've done.
+All exercises from 'Learn Python The Hard Way' I've done to date.
 Work in progress.